Skip Global navigation and goto content

 • If during your initial visits the piercer seems reluctant to answer all your questions or you see things that don't look right to you, you may want to check out another piercer

 • If following the piercing you have any concerns or problems with the piercing, go back to the piercer and discuss the situation with them.
-If they are not able to help you see a physician
+If they are not able to help you see a health care provider.

-• If you have any problems getting a proper response from the piercer, call your local Health Department
+• If you have any problems getting a proper response from the piercer, call your local county health department

-• If you have any questions about body piercing or how or where to file a complaint, give our office a call at 407-858-1497
+• If you have any questions about body piercing or how or where to file a complaint, call 407-858-1497